Paras Chhabra

 Paras Chhabra (born 11 July 1990) is an Indian model, actor and reality television personality.
 He is known for winning MTV Splitsvilla 5 and for being a finalist in Bigg Boss 13.

 Career

 Chhabra started his career in 2012 by participating in MTV India's Splitsvilla 5 and emerged as the winner with Akanksha Popli.
 Next, he appeared in Channel V India's V The Serial opposite Sara Khan.
 In 2015, he participated in MTV India's Splitsvilla 8.
 In 2016, he played Tejinder Singh in &TV's Badho Bahu.
 In 2017, he portrayed Kaal Ketu in Star Plus's Aarambh.
 He went on to play Tommy Singh in Kaleerein, Duryodhan in Karn Sangini, Ravan in Vighnaharta Ganesha and Soham in Aghori.
 In September 2019, Chhabra participated in Colors TV's Bigg Boss 13.
 He emerged as a finalist and decided to walk out, opting for the cash prize of 10 lakhs.
 In 2020, he participated in Colors TV's Mujhse Shaadi Karoge along with Shehnaaz Gill.

+Personal life

+Chhabra dated co-star Sara Khan from 2012 to 2015 before she broke up with him for unknown reasons.
+Khan later bitterly accused him of using her name for publicity.
+In 2018, he briefly dated actress Pavitra Punia.
+They broke up after he came to know that she hid her marital status from him.